Testing & Sandbox

 Verify webhook signatures

 Treat the signed webhook — not client-side events — as the source of truth for granting access.
 Your handler must verify the Stile-Signature header against the raw request body before processing any event.
-Use stile.webhooks.fromRequest() from @stile/node, or grab a copy-paste handler for your stack from Webhook Verification.
+Use the standard-library handler for your stack from Webhook Verification.

 Remove skip_verification

 Audit your session-creation code paths for skip_verification: true.
 In a live org the flag is rejected with 400 parameter_invalid, so any leftover sandbox shortcut becomes a hard failure on your first production session.
-Gate it behind an environment check if your test suite still needs it.
+Keep it in test-only configuration that is scoped to the sandbox organization.

 Handle 402 and 429 responses

-Make sure your error handling covers the billing and rate-limit cases: 402 means test_quota_exceeded in a sandbox org or billing_suspended in a live org — surface these rather than retrying.
+Make sure your error handling covers the billing and rate-limit cases: 402 means test_quota_exceeded in a sandbox org or billing_suspended in a live org; surface these rather than retrying.
 429 (rate_limit_exceeded) is retryable: respect the Retry-After header and back off exponentially.
-The rate limit is the same everywhere (1,000 requests/min for secret keys, 100/min for publishable keys), so a load pattern that throttles in staging will throttle the same way in production — but the handling should be in place either way.
+Sandbox and live organizations use the same limits (1,000 requests/min for secret keys and 100/min for publishable keys), so validate the retry path before launch.
 See Error Handling for the full retry policy.